happinesslz/LION/README.md

 - [x] Release the code of LION on the Argoverse V2.
 - [x] Release the code of LION on the ONCE.
 - [x] Release the code of LION on the KITTI.
-- [ ] Release all checkpoints of LION.
+- [x] Release some important checkpoints of LION (nuScenes and Argoverse v2).
 - [ ] Support more linear RNNs.

 ## Citation